eleniel-mocna/Refined/README.md

 - `images/`: Folder with images and visualizations for the thesis.
 - `published_models/`: Folder with evaluations of pretrained models, shown as examples.

+## Configuration

+The configuration of the pipeline is done via the `config.json` file.
+In this file the following items can be set:

+- `extract_dataset`: The dataset to be processed by data preprocessing steps.
+By default, "*" for processing all datasets.
+- `train_dataset`: The dataset to be used as the training dataset.
+By default, "chen11".
+- `test_dataset`: The dataset to be used at the testing dataset.
+By default, "coach420".
+- `extraction_size`: Maximum limit for how many proteins should be read from arffs.
+Set to 0 for using all proteins.
+- `surroundings_limit`: Maximum limit for how many proteins should the surroundings be calculated for.
+Set to 0 for using all proteins.
+- `train_size`: Limit for how many proteins should be used for the dataset training.
+Most models use a part of this dataset as the validation dataset (for hyperparameter training etc.)
+- `test_size`: Limit on how many proteins should be used for model testing.
+- `surroundings_size`: The size of the surroundings for each SAS point.
+Default is 30. **If changed, remove the `surroundings` folder and rerun the computations**.
+- `model_splits`: Number of "cross-validation" splits for model training.
+If set to 1, all data is used for 1 model.
+If set to a larger number _k_, _k_ models are trained, where each model is trained on _(k-1)/k_ part of the training dataset.
+For example, if _k=3_, 3 models are trained (A,B,C) and the train dataset is split into 3 parts of the same size (a,b,c) then model A is trained on dataset parts b, c; B - a,c; C - a,b.

+# Adding new models and metrics

+This codebase was made for running experiments for my bachelor thesis.
+Nonetheless, it can be used to validate other methods on these datasets - or try new approaches for the existing models.
+Here, I will shortly describe the architecture and some common edits.

+## Data preprocessing

+The data preprocessing has 3 stages.
+These can be all done by the `Run Whole Pipeline` run configuration or individual scripts as described below.

+1) **Reading the data**: This part of code is done by the `Extract arffs to pickle` run configuration.
+It is a simple script that reads all the data in the arff format, loads it as a pd.DataFrame and saves the whole list into the `data/extracted` folder.
+2) **Extracting surroundings**: This part of code is done by the `Extract Surroundings` run configuration.
+It uses the `SurroundingsExtractor.extract_surroundings()` method to transform a list of pd.DataFrames and convert it into a np.array of data and a np.array of labels.
+This script also saves the protein lengths for evaluation purposes.

+## Training the models

+Each model has a script in the `src/models/run_scripts` folder.
+This is mostly run by the `Run Whole Pipeline` run configuration, but can also be run separately.

+Each model needs to implement the `ProteinModel` interface.
+For models using the surroundings dataset, `SurroundingsProteinModel` interface is better, as it uses the data in the surroundings form.
+For each surroundings model a method such as `train_refined_model` is implemented.
+This method accepts `data: np.array`, `labels:np.array` and then any model-specific keyword arguments and returns an implemented `SurroundingsProteinModel`.
+This method can be then passed to the `train_surroundings_model`, which then trains the model on the configured data, does "cross-validation" reruns and evaluates the data.

+## Evaluating the models

+All model evaluation is taken care of by the `ModelEvaluator` class.
+It accepts a model and then can calculate and save all the needed metrics.
+This class is called in the `train_surroundings_model`.
+It should be used the same way as there in all uses.